christophstrasen/WorldObserver/readme.md

 **WorldObserver** is a cooperative *world-sensing engine* for Project Zomboid mods.
 Instead of hand-rolling `OnTick` scan batches, stitching together event listeners, and managing your own cache invalidation, you **declare interest**—*what should we observe, what guarantees for scope and freshness do we need?*—and subscribe to ready-made **observation streams**.

 This makes world-observation code compact and declarative.
-You compose readable pipelines (helpers, `distinct`, joins) and let the engine handle looping, scheduling, throttling, and batching.
+You compose readable pipelines and let the engine handle the execution.

 The result is **signal over noise**: rather than processing raw world state, you consume fewer, more actionable observations that directly express *what you actually care about*.

+### Tradeoffs

-Like many high-level frameworks, it gives up some of the tight control over scope and timing you’d have when building your own world-sensing logic, in return for a more compact, convenient, and expressive way to work with a broad set of observations.
+With "WO", as with most high-level frameworks, you sacrifice some control over scope and timing that hand-rolled world-sensing logic provides, in exchange for a more compact, convenient, and expressive way to work across many observations.

 Use it for features like *“corpse squares near the player”*, *“chef zombies in kitchens”*, or *“cars under attack”*—and other situations that require richer data and can tolerate asynchronous behavior.

+### Good for the players

-The player-facing payoff is smoother FPS.
-When multiple mods would otherwise perform heavy scanning in parallel, WorldObserver makes them cooperate by merging overlapping interests, sharing the probing work, enforcing budgets and fairness, and keeping frame time predictable.
+When multiple mods would otherwise perform heavy scanning in parallel, WorldObserver can help them cooperate by merging overlapping interests, sharing the probing work, enforcing budgets and fairness, and keeping frame time predictable.

 ---

-This now reads like a clean **README-grade contract**: what it is, how it feels, the tradeoff, when to use it, and why players benefit — without overexplaining or underselling the cost.

-Start here: [Quickstart](docs/quickstart.md), then follow the [docs index](docs/index.md).

----

 ## Quickstart (hello observation)

-This is the smallest end-to-end usage:
+This examples hows you how to

 1) declare an interest lease (so WorldObserver knows what facts to gather)
 2) subscribe to a base observation stream
 3) stop cleanly (unsubscribe + stop lease)

 Full walkthrough:

 - [Quickstart](docs/quickstart.md)

 ```lua